e18e/e18e/docs/docs/replacements/index.md

 # Replacements

-When using the [e18e ESLint plugin](https://github.com/e18e/eslint-plugin) or the [CLI](https://github.com/e18e/cli), you may be suggested replacement modules for dependencies you have.
+When using the [ESLint plugin](https://github.com/es-tooling/eslint-plugin-depend), the [CLI](https://github.com/e18e/cli), or [Biome's noRestrictedDependencies rule](https://biomejs.dev/linter/rules/no-restricted-dependencies/), you may be suggested replacement modules for dependencies you have.
 This is a list of replacements, along with their migration guides and any useful information.

 > [!NOTE]
 > The e18e ESLint plugin replaces [eslint-plugin-depend](https://github.com/es-tooling/eslint-plugin-depend) and includes its module-replacement functionality (the `ban-dependencies` rule), as well as many other performance related rules.